daisybio/DysRegNet_package/README.md

-- conCol: Column name for the condition in the metadata.
-Should be provided in case of desing=="two".
+- conCol: Column name for the condition in the meta DataFrame.

 - CatCov: List of categorical variable names.
 They should match the name of their columns in the meta Dataframe.